Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$

-The posterior values of the observables after the (S,T,V) can be read off from Table~\ref{table:posterior-stv}.
+The posterior values of the observables after the $(S,T,V)$ can be read off from Table~\ref{table:posterior-stv}.
 Even without including the $\Delta_{CKM}$ constraint, we can see that this paramatrisation has very good agreement with the experimental results of $M_W$ and $\Delta_{CKM}$ simultaneously.
 The discrepancy in $A_l^{SLD}$ and $A_b^{FB}$ also moves below 2$\sigma$, thereby making this a paramatrisation worth considering to look for BSM physics.
-Inclusion of $\Delta_{CKM}$ in the fit improves it's agreement with the measured value, while slightly deteriorating $A_l^{SLD}$ and $A_b^{FB}$.
+Inclusion of $\Delta_{CKM}$ in the fit improves its agreement with the measured value, while slightly deteriorating $A_l^{SLD}$ and $A_b^{FB}$.